-Are you thinking of buying or hiring a motorhome (motor caravan) to get to your holiday destination?
+Are you thinking of buying or hiring a motorhome for the holidays?
 Or maybe you want to import one from another country?
-Before you decide you'll need to check the entitlement you hold on your driving licence and the size of motorhome you are going to drive.
+Before you decide you'll need to check the entitlement you hold on your driving licence and the size of motorhome you plan to drive.

 The entitlement needed on your driving licence